rootlifted/n4h/docs/_posts/2020-04-25-getting-your-very-own-padded-playpen.md

 ---
 layout: post
-title: "<b>Baby Step 0</b>: Getting your very own padded playpen"
+title: "Baby Step 0: Getting your very own padded playpen"
-description: "Setting up a safe environment in which to experiment with no consequence to the student's workstation."
+description: "<b>Baby Step 0:</b> Getting your very own padded playpen"
 summary: "Setting up a safe environment in which to experiment with no consequence to the student's workstation."
 comments: false
 tags: [containerisation,docker,setup,virtualisation]